-Nine-wicket croquet is the casual, social form of croquet played by millions in North America on the traditional nine-wicket, two-stake, double-diamond court.
+Nine wickets croquet is the casual, social form of croquet played by millions in North America on the traditional nine wickets, two stakes, double diamond court.
 It is usually played on long grass or other slow or irregular surfaces in backyards or public parks.
 Using up to six balls and as many players, the many varieties of this game are usually played with lightweight, inexpensive 6-ball sets popularly available in discount and department stories for $50 to $100.

 Visit the USCA's special 9-Wicket Group website to learn even more.